 Remember, O most loving Virgin Mary, that it is a thing unheard of that anyone ever had recourse to thy protection, implored thy help or sought thy intercession and was left forsaken.
 Filled, therefore, with confidence in thy goodness, I fly to thee O Mother, Virgin of virgins.
 To thee I come, before thee I stand a sorrowful sinner.
 Despise not my words, O Mother of the Word, but graciously hear and grant my prayer.
 Amen

-House Leader: Mr Gillespie
+House Leader: Mr McLaughlin

 House Colour: Green